We stand with Ukraine. To make an impact, please consider donating . Click here for more details.

 docker inspect --format='{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' redis_redis_1

-To connect from CMS systems, use the built-in plugins.
+To connect from CMS systems, use built-in plugins.

-And so, in this article, we looked at how to deploy Redis in Docker and Docker Compose.
-We have created a docker-compose.yaml file, with settings for the Redis container.
+So, in this article, we have looked at how to deploy Redis in Docker and Docker Compose.
+We have created the docker-compose.yaml file with settings for the Redis container.